LennartFr/09-06-13-SF-Lunch-and-Learn/README.md

 Digital signatures provide part of the solution, but the main benefits are lost if a trusted third party is still required to prevent double-spending.
 <p>
 We propose a solution to the double-spending problem using a peer-to-peer network.</i></b>

+## Cryptocurrencies
+### Facebook Libra
+Facebook says Libra would be tied to a basket of low-risk securities and traditional, government-issued currencies, such as the dollar, euro, pound and yen.
+Expected to be launched in 2020, Libra is described as a blockchain-based digital coin that will let Facebook users send and receive money or to pay for services.
+The goal is for Libra to be used outside of the social network as well: Consumers may eventually be able to use it to pay for a cab or a cup of morning coffee.

 ## Let's start with Hyperledger Fabric: